-NordVPN is undoubtedly one of the best options out there today with a marvellous all-round offering that works across a whole range of platforms.
+NordVPN is undoubtedly one of the best options out there today with a great all-round offering that works across a whole range of platforms.

 It features AES-256 bit encryption as standard to keep your data secure, as well as allowing a 'Double VPN' feature that encrypts all your traffic twice over.

 AES-256 is actually the highest level of AES encryption standard and uses a 256-bit key to encrypt and decrypt data or files.